dipan29/One-Page-Portfolio/Readme.md

 ***

-<h3 align="center">Please help this repo with a :star: to start editing it as your own!
+<h3 align="center">Fork this repo with a :star: to start editing it as your own!

 ***